HydroSense/LMP91200/README.md

 # LMP91200
 The official HydroSense library for the TI LMP91200 PH frontend.
-Updated: Mar 8, 2016 11:24 AM
+Updated: March 26, 2016 7:37 PM
 By: Ward Prescott

 ## Class
 ###Constructor
 `LMP91200(int cs)` The only argument is the chipselect pin for the device.
-This is pin ??? on the HydroSense Sonde.

 ### Methods
 - `.begin(void)` is used start the SPI bus with the correct settings.
 Note that the LMP91200 uses SPI mode 3, though most other TI devices use SPI mode 1.